-But are a Professional Organizer’s custom services priceless… or worthless?
+But are a Professional Organizer’s services priceless … or worthless?
 And why would you need one?

-All the answers, best knowledge – from and about Professional Organizers – and helpful organizing resources are coming up.
+All the answers – from and about Professional Organizers – plus helpful organizing resources are coming up.

 (This is also a great time to download the book, user guide, and spreadsheets that I and countless others use to simplify, organize, and be money wise).

-There seems to be a profession for any problem a person has.
-Organizing is no exception.
+There seems to be a profession for any problem, and organizing is no exception.

-And because organizing struggles are so prevalent, Professional Organizing has been booming to help people sort through their issues, sometimes literally.
+Because organizing struggles are so common, Professional Organizing has been booming to help people sort through their issues (often literally).

 Here are some of the top reasons why POs have grown in popularity:

-- Because people bury the important paperwork under mountains of useless stuff
+- Because people bury important paperwork under mountains of useless stuff.

-- Organizing a house or apartment in preparation for or after a move is serious work
+- Organizing your home before or after a move is serious work.

-Enhances the lives of clients by designing systems and processes using organizing principles and through transferring of organizing skills.
-A PO also educates the public on organizing solutions and resulting benefits.
-POs help individuals and businesses take control of their surroundings, their time, their paper, and their systems for life.
+Enhances people’s lives by teaching core organizing skills and designing systems or processes based on rockin’ organizing principles.
+A Professional Organizer also educates the public on organizing solutions and their benefits.
+Also, Professional Organizers help people and businesses take control of their environment, time, paper, and habits.